10 Tips on How To Pack a Vintage Guitar

 3. Remove the endpin (strap button on bottom end of guitar), then wrap it and place it in a storage compartment.
 The endpin is usually screwed in, however if not, just try pulling it out.
 If it does not easily come out, pad the area with newspaper well.

-4. Packing inside the case: The Idea is to keep the guitar as still as possible.
+4. Packing inside the case: The Idea is to keep the guitar snug inside the case, but not too tight.
 Many times the case may be slightly oversized for the guitar, and without padding inside the case, the guitar will move around inside the case.
 You want to avoid this by padding around the guitar with newspaper or paper towels.
 Please do not use bubble wrap or peanuts inside the case.

-Fold some newspaper and pad enough around the sides and bottom end of the guitar to keep it completely still, but make sure you're still able to close the case easily without a lot of pressure.
+Fold some newspaper and pad enough around the sides and bottom end of the guitar to keep still, but make sure you're still able to close the case easily without a much pressure on the gutiar.
 Use crumbled up newspaper to fill in empty places.

 Make sure the headstock and tuners are not resting on the bottom of the case by putting paper under the neck.
-Do not put supports under the headstock, the support under the neck of the guitar will handle that.
-Again, we just want to keep things still without pressure on the headstock area.
+Pack lightly underneath headstock, You want to keep things still without pressure on the headstock area.
 Continue by placing crumbled up paper around the sides of neck and atop of the bridge area of the guitar.
 Finally, add some crumbled up paper to any empty areas on the sides of the headstock.
 After you are through, close the case.
 There should be no shifting or movement of the guitar inside the case.

 Electric Guitar Additional Info